dashjay/superlcx/README.md

 ### -M middleware
 When working in the proxy mode, middleware can be invoked to analyze the traffic in the process.
 For example, the built-in stdout middleware (sample middleware) can be used via '-M stdout'.
-(Must be in the proxy mode to work)
+(Must be in the proxy or blend mode to work)

 If you want to implement your own middleware, check out:
 [Middleware standard](./docs/middleware.md)